Our Community Charter

 |Students by Grade|

-- The school's student:teacher ratio of 23:1 has increased from 20:1 over five school years.
+- Our Community Charter's student:teacher ratio of 20:1 has decreased from 23:1 over five school years.

 |Math Test Scores (% Proficient)|